Creative Arts

 Beginning Basketry

 Designed for the beginning basket maker, this class will give you the tools and techniques needed to create a basket collection.
 Learn how to read patterns, prepare materials, weave a basket and finish it properly.
-Students can expect to make 4-6 baskets in this class with a variety of skills learned in traditional and contemporary basketmaking.
 Learn More

 Make a Fire Poker